- $8.5 Billion Recovered

 Sites Known for Asbestos Exposure

-Workers and residents who became ill as a result of exposure from these sites and others known for asbestos have worked with Arkansas mesothelioma lawyers to file claims.
-Many of the companies that owned and operated these facilities have faced lawsuits in court.
+Many workers and residents who became ill after exposure to asbestos at these sites have worked with Arkansas mesothelioma lawyers to file claims.
+Several companies that owned and operated these facilities have faced lawsuits in court.

 Occupational exposure to asbestos happened in many Arkansas industries.
-Construction, manufacturing, chemical plant and other workers faced risks.
-Military personnel also experienced asbestos exposure.
+Construction workers, manufacturing laborers and maintenance staff faced high risks, especially at paper mills and chemical plants.
+Local military personnel also experienced asbestos exposure.

 Higher-Risk Jobs in Arkansas